ryanwood/ryanwood.github.io/_posts/2019-02-12-my-approach-to-keto-and-intermittent-fasting.md

 This is just the tip of the iceberg of the benefits I've found as I fast. *Structuring how you eat, by definition, changes your relationship with food for the better.* It also frees you up from not having to figure out what to eat all the time.
 It's really amazing.

 As a note, the 2nd day of my 5 day fast, I started getting a cold.
 I was worried that I'd need to quit and try to get better.
-I did a little research and everything I saw said that fasting help rid the body of toxins including sickness so I stuck it out.
+I did a little research and everything I saw said that fasting helps rid the body of toxins including sickness so I stuck it out.
 By day 5, my cold was gone!
 Crazy.

 I'm still experimenting with it but see this as a long term solution to improving my health.
 As of today, I'm down 30 lbs in the first month, my blood pressure is normalizing, my lower legs no longer swell by the end of the day, and I have more energy than I've had in years.